 What Is the Importance of Getting Good Gas Mileage?

 When you drive a work van, fuel is a business expense.
-Better gas mileage can save hundreds of dollars on fuel annually, allowing you to make more efficient use of your funding.
-Getting superior work van gas mileage can also help with:
+Good gas mileage can save hundreds of dollars on fuel annually, allowing you to make more efficient use of your funding.
+Getting superior gas mileage for your van can also help with:

 - Driving more efficiently: Changing your driving habits can preserve the quality of your work van.
 You can potentially avoid repairs and other issues caused by frequently inefficient, careless driving.